Cameron-Batts/Sas-Facility-Products/README.md

 Organizations with multiple suppliers, facilities, and product lines require centralized reporting to better understand inventory distribution, supplier concentration, and product category performance.

-This project uses SAS Visual Analytics to build an interactive dashboard that analyzes supplier activity, product categories, and product line distribution across multiple geographic regions.
+This project uses SAS Visual Analytics to build an interactive dashboard analyzing supplier activity, product categories, and product line distribution across multiple geographic regions.

-The objective was to create a business intelligence dashboard capable of supporting operational visibility and inventory-focused decision-making.
+The objective was to improve operational visibility and support inventory-focused business decision-making through interactive analytics and dashboard reporting.

 ---